nanoporetech/medaka/README.md

 `medaka` is a tool to create consensus sequences and variant calls from nanopore sequencing data.
-This task is performed using neural networks applied a pileup of individual sequencing reads against a draft assembly.
+This task is performed using neural networks applied a pileup of individual sequencing reads against a reference sequence, mostly commonly either a draft assembly or a database reference sequence.
 It provides state-of-the-art results outperforming sequence-graph based methods and signal-based methods, whilst also being faster.